Zephaniah warns 'black children turned off history'

 "We get kids that are playing truant in the week, still going to classes on a Saturday to learn the real history.

-"Most of the history teachers that I come across cannot name any early African philosopher."'Not so rosy'
+"Most of the history teachers that I come across cannot name any early African philosopher."

 He added that there was far greater focus on the the work of Florence Nightingale in schools during the Crimean War when the Jamaican nurse Mary Seacole made just as big a contribution.